About the Acquired Autonomic Dysfunction Program

 Submit the following information by email to AADPrecords@email.chop.edu or fax 215-590-3198.

 - Download our New Patient Intake Form here.
 When it is completed, send it to AADPrecords@email.chop.edu.
 After you fill out the form, please remember to save a copy to your computer and to submit your personalized version.

 - A medical summary or clinical summary from the referring primary care provider or specialist.
 If the referring provider is at CHOP, you do not need to provide this summary.

 - A copy of the front and back of your insurance card (if new patient to CHOP).

-- Download our HIPAA form here.
-When it is completed, send it to AADPrecords@email.chop.edu.
+- Please fill out our AADP HIPAA form and send it to AADPrecords@email.chop.edu.